sbt/sbt-scalariform/README.md

 Installing sbt-scalariform
 --------------------------

-sbt-scalariform is a plugin for sbt 0.13 (and 0.12).
+sbt-scalariform is a plugin for sbt 0.13.
 Please make sure that you are using an appropriate sbt release.
 In order to download and install sbt, please refer to [sbt Getting Started Guide / Setup](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).

 As sbt-scalariform is a plugin for sbt, it is installed like any other sbt plugin, that is by mere configuration.
 For details about using sbt plugins, please refer to [sbt Getting Started Guide / Using Plugins](http://www.scala-sbt.org/release/docs/Getting-Started/Using-Plugins.html).